 Things like Bypass Mode, Temp Control vaping, and the ability to set wattage curves, whereby the power is delivered over an adjustable curve on a set time frame.

 - Bypass Mode: This effectively turns the box mod into a semi-regulated mech mod, whereby you take the maximum output from the battery to the atomizer.
 This makes for a massive hit that gradually degrades as battery power drops.

 - Temp Control Vaping: With temp control vaping, you can lock the maximum temperature you vape at.
 This ensures you never go over and, therefore, stay well with the comfort zone of your coils.

-- Adjustable Curve Vaping: This a feature allows you to plot a power curve over the course of 3-5 seconds.
-For instance, you could start low and ramp up to quite high at the end (or vice versa).
+- Adjustable Curve Vaping: This feature allows you to plot a power curve over the course of 3-5 seconds.
+For instance, you could start low and ramp-up to quite high at the end (or vice versa).